matteogoddi/labrob_mujoco_environment/README.md

 1. Dependencies listed in `requirements.txt`, needed when trying to run files in /scripts

+2. Create a folder named 'images' and inside the following folders:
+    1. forces
+    2. joints
+    3. mpc

 ### Installation

 0. install and activate virtual environment